-- Often no symptoms in the early stages, therefore screening is required - Frequent urination, particularly at night (nocturia) - Difficult urination (dribbling, hesitant urination or creased stream) - Erectile dysfunction - Blood in the urine or semen
+- Frequent urination, particularly at night (nocturia), - Difficult urination (dribbling, hesitant urination or creased stream), - Erectile dysfunction and - Blood in the urine or semen.

-Note that some of these symptoms may also be caused by non-malignant conditions such as infection (prostatitis) or benign prostatic hyperplasia, which is caused by gradual enlargement of the prostate gland associated with aging.
+It is important to note that some of these symptoms may also be caused by non-malignant conditions, such as infection (prostatitis) or benign prostatic hyperplasia due to the gradual enlargement of the prostate gland as a result of aging.